rendely/chrome-extensions/bookmark-cleanup/PRODUCT_SPEC.md

 ### A: Archive existing bookmarks

-- [ ] A1: Archive all bookmarks into a single "ARCHIVE" folder, disregard current folder structure
+- [x] A1: Archive all bookmarks into a single "ARCHIVE" folder, disregard current folder structure
-- [ ] A2: Same as A1, but keep the folder structure
+- [x] A2: Same as A1, but keep the folder structure
 - [ ] A3: Remove duplicates as option for A1, A2
-- [ ] A4: Sort by: recency, title, N/A for A1, A2
+- [x] A4: Sort by: title
-- [ ] A5: Undo after archiving to return to the prior state
+- [x] A5: Undo after archiving to return to the prior state

 ### B: Organize bookmarks

 - [ ] B1: Move bookmarks not in a folder into existing folders
 - [ ] B2: Create N folders and organize bookmarks into those folders, top level of folders only
-- [ ] B3: Power B1, and B2 with OpenAI embeddings API
+- [ ] B3: Power B1, and B2 with OpenAI embeddings API OR test out cosine similarity on title/url, perhaps fetch request and get text?
 - [ ] B4: User must be able to add their API key
 - [ ] B5: Undo after organizing to return to the prior state
 - [ ] B6: Create N folders and organize via clustering within any arbitrary subfolder
+- [ ] B7: Sort and dedupe within all folders individually

 ### C: Create Smart Bookmarks